THE EVENT PLANNER

 When it comes to your wedding...

-"negotiation" should be considered a bad word!
+"negotiation" should be considered a dirty word!

 Budget-conscious brides- and grooms-to-be may have come across tips on blogs and in social media forums telling you to negotiate pricing with your vendors.
 Our take...don't do it!